Daniel-Prado/CarND-LaneLines-P1-Submit/README.md

 2. **Apply a Gaussian filter** to soften the image and avoid noise.
 I have used a kernel size of 5 that smooths noise and minimizes spurious edges, while keeping detail in tricky situations when there is not much contrast in the lines.

 3. **Detect Edges using the Canny Edges algorithm**: this allows to detect the edges of the shapes contained in the image, including (but not only) the road lines.
-The parameters used have been a (low, high) threshold of values (60,100), that seems to provide enough level of detail in tricky situations (optional challenge).
+The parameters used have been a (low, high) threshold of values (40,80), that seems to provide a tradeoff between getting enough level of detail in tricky situations (optional challenge) and keeping not too much clutter.
 Here is a sample resulting image:

     ![Canny Edges](./writeup_images/Canny_Edges.jpg "Canny Edges Detection")